-To head up a busy day or resort spa you'll need to research what skills and talents will be needed to successfully pilot the business.
-Expect to have a strong grasp of organization, multi-tasking and priorities, financial comprehension, operating budgets, personnel recruitment, training, and performance management.
+To head up a busy day or resort spa, you'll need to research what skills and talents will be needed to successfully pilot the business.
+You need to have a strong grasp of organization, multi-tasking and priorities, financial comprehension, operating budgets, personnel recruitment, training, and performance management.
 You'll need a solid background in retail sales and customer service, as well as skill in conflict resolution, communication, and team motivation.
 The truly valuable spa director knows how to balance the competing interests of both employees and owners, not to mention your personal agenda.
 Everyone expects action on the spot, whether it's improvement in treatment room occupancy or a more absorbent cotton pad; it's up to the director to handle these demands expediently and in order of importance.
-You will also need some effective marketing tricks, negotiating skills, and an eye for the kind of detail that savvy customers are keenly aware of: things like consistently friendly concierge greetings, clean bathrooms, robes that fit, and quick answers for questions that may have little or nothing to do with their service program during their visit.
-The concierge team at my former spa arranged dinner reservations, recommended hotels, fetched flowers for special events—one even shed her pantyhose for a frantic customer that, late for an important meeting, discovered a massive run in her own.
-Extreme I know, but the point is that something positive was done, and this odd but interesting story circulated for years after the fact.
-Great directors create great problem solvers throughout the company.
+You will also need some effective marketing tricks, negotiating skills, and an eye for the kind of detail that savvy customers are keenly aware of, like consistently friendly concierge greetings, clean bathrooms, robes that fit, and quick answers for questions that may have little or nothing to do with their service program during their visit.

 Next, you'll want to inventory your own stock of talents and experience to see where you might need some additional training that your spa director career may expect from you.
-Know how to read a profit and loss statement?
+Do you know how to read a profit and loss statement?
 Have you ever worked with a sophisticated computerized point-of-sale program?
 Can you manage a service team equipped with professional credentials that you don't have?
-As spa owners increasingly awake from the slumber of idealism to face a profit-challenged business, they're going to expect you, the polished director, to possess a few solutions for their problems.
+As spa owners increasingly awake from the slumber of idealism to face a profit-challenged business, they're going to expect you– the polished director– to possess a few solutions for their problems.
 But do you know what these problems are and how to solve them?
-Gone are the days when a spa director could simply direct a spa!
-You now must serve as a surrogate for the spa owner that wanted to simply OWN a spa —not to have to deal with an ever-evolving headache, courtesy of operations and employees.
+Gone are the days when a spa director could simply direct a spa; you now must serve as a surrogate for the spa owner that wanted to simply own a spa– not to have to deal with an ever-evolving headache, courtesy of operations and employees.
 You'll be sent directly to the front where the opposition will be waiting for you.

 1. Personal and professional fortitude